nanocurrency/nano-docs/docs/running-a-node/configuration.md

 ---

 #### work_peers
 Used when offloading work generation to another node or service.
 Format must be ipv6, preceded by `::ffff:` if ipv4.
 Hostnames are not allowed at this time.
 Calls are made to the ip:port designated using the standard RPC format [work_generate](/commands/rpc-protocol#work_generate).
 ```json
 "work_peers": [
     "::ffff:127.0.0.1:7076"
 ],
 ```

+As of V20.0, unreachable peers are excluded until a node restart, adding them again with RPC [work_peer_add](/commands/rpc-protocol#work_peer_add), or resetting with RPC [work_peers_reset](/commands/rpc-protocol#work_peers_reset).

 ---